How does a dog use its tail to communicate with other dogs and humans?

 What do different dog tail positions mean?

 While tail wagging may come naturally to dogs, the size, shape and way the tail moves can vary greatly across different breeds.
 Tail position is commonly known as ‘tail carriage’ For instance, while Golden Retrievers generally have large expressive tails that swish side to side when walking.
 Meanwhile, it’s quite normal for greyhounds and whippets to hold their tails much lower than other breeds, and pugs may have a tightly curled tail (which can be linked to spinal issues).
-Spitz dogs, such as the Japanese Shiba Inu, have tails that curl backwards, so much so that even the end of their tail can touch the dog’s back, which always looks like it is carried very upright - but isn’t a voluntary tail position.
+Spitz dogs, such as the Japanese Shiba Inu, have a high tail that curls inward over the dog’s back, which always looks like it is carried very upright - but isn’t a voluntary tail position.

-To interpret what tail wagging means, you need to look at the position of the tail as well as the speed of the actual wag.
+To interpret what tail wagging means, you need to look at the position or carriage of the tail as well as the speed and intensity of the actual wag.
 You always need to check the dog’s facial expressions and other body language too.

 Tail in a natural position with no wag